- 99.7 to 99.9 % Effective

-Once the hormonal IUD is in for more than 5 years, you can abstain from sex or use condoms until you can have it replaced.
-If you have unprotected sex and your IUD has been in for more than 5 years, you might need emergency contraception.
+Once the hormonal IUD is in for more than 5 years for Kyleena and 6 years for Mirena, you can abstain from sex or use condoms until you can have it replaced.
+If you have unprotected sex and your IUD has been in for more than the recommended time you might need emergency contraception.

 What happens if I get pregnant while I am using the hormonal IUD?

 It is important that you see a doctor or nurse as soon as possible and have the IUD removed.
 The doctor or nurse will also need to rule out a pregnancy in your fallopian tubes (ectopic pregnancy).
 If the IUD is removed, you can continue the pregnancy or have an abortion.
 If the IUD cannot be removed and you continue the pregnancy, there is a higher risk of losing the pregnancy.

 Can I use the hormonal IUD after I have had a baby?

 The hormonal IUD can be inserted straight after you give birth.
 If not inserted straight after you give birth, then you need to wait until at least four weeks later.
 The hormonal IUD is safe to use if you are breastfeeding.

 What if I am using the hormonal IUD and I want to become pregnant?

 The hormonal IUD can be removed at any time by a trained doctor or a nurse.
 Your fertility will quickly return to what is normal for you.

 What else should I know about the hormonal IUD?